MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/Export-Message.md

 ## PARAMETERS

 ### -Identity
 The Identity parameter specifies the message.
-Valid input for this parameter uses the syntax Server\\Queue\\MessageInteger or Queue\\MessageInteger or MessageInteger, for example, Mailbox01\\contoso.com\\5 or 10.
+Valid input for this parameter uses the syntax Server\Queue\MessageInteger or Queue\MessageInteger or MessageInteger (for example, Mailbox01\contoso.com\5 or 10).
 For details about message identity, see the "Message identity" section in Find queues and messages in queues in the Exchange Management Shell (https://technet.microsoft.com/library/aa998047.aspx).

 ```yaml
 Type: MessageIdentity